 - Artificial Intelligence (AI) ethics and the future of professions

-Knowledge management adoption is widespread in many sectors such as the pharmaceutical, manufacturing, energy, consultancy, and legal industries as well as the health and health care fields.
+Knowledge management adoption is widespread in many sectors including the pharmaceutical, manufacturing, energy, consultancy, and legal industries as well as the health and health care fields.
 Indeed, managing information and knowledge is of strategic importance to all successful business or public sector organisations.
-This module explores how organisations, be it in the private or public sector, SME or multinational corporation, exploit information and knowledge resources to devise effective digital strategies and business models.. .
+This module explores how organisations, be it in the private or public sector, SME or multinational corporation, exploit information and knowledge resources to devise effective digital strategies, create value and gain a competitive advantage.

 The aims of this module are therefore: